April 26, 2026

 12:00pm

-Dip Family Reunion
+Mama Dip’s Family Reunion Panel

-To celebrate the release of Spring Council’s debut cookbook Southern Roots: Recipes and Stories from Mama Dip’s Daughter, Biscuits & Banjos will host the author in conversation about her family’s legacy in food and entrepreneurship.
-Inspired by her mother’s near fifty year run at the helm of Mama Dip’s Kitchen, a beloved Chapel Hill institution, Spring will reflect on the power of gathering people around good food.
-Curated by BEM | books & more, a New York-based bookstore & culinary hub dedicated to global Black storytelling and foodways.
+To celebrate the release of Spring Council’s debut cookbookSouthern Roots: Recipes and Stories from Mama Dip’s Daughter, Biscuits & Banjos will host the author alongside her sisters Annette Council and Sandra Council for a deep dive into their family legacy in food and entrepreneurship.
+Inspired by their mother’s near fifty-year run at the helm of Mama Dip’s Kitchen, a beloved Chapel Hill institution, the conversation will be moderated by food anthropologist Dr. Ashanté M. Reese to reflect on the power of gathering people around good food.

 1:30pm